metaplex-foundation/docs/docs/candy-machine-v1/04-create-mint-site.md

 ---
-sidebar_label: "8.
+sidebar_label: "3.
 Create Mint Website"
 ---

 # Create Mint Website

 :::warning
-The Candy Machine v1 is being deprecated on January 5th, 2022.
-Creating a new Candy Machine v1 will be disabled.
-Please use the [Candy Machine v2](../candy-machine-v2/introduction) instead.
+Candy Machine v1 has been deprecated.
+Creating a new instance of Candy Machine v1 is no longer possible.
+Please use [Candy Machine v2](../candy-machine-v2/introduction) instead.
 :::

 Once you have finished uploading your assets and creating the Candy Machine, you can start to create the mint website.
 You can use the [Exiled Apes Repository](https://github.com/exiled-apes/candy-machine-mint) for this step.
 You will first clone the repository.